tltyogg/1mwtt-python/week-3/hackathon/1mwtt-seo.md

   - What did you enjoy?
   - What do you need?
   - Exercises and lesson difficulty?
+  - Location?
+  - Job search information (what are you looking for?)

 - Use that survey information to build the next lesson offerings (SOC and WOD)

-# July 2018 -
+# July 2018 ->
 - Create internship opportunities through 1MWTT
 - Reach out to local businesses and communities to create sponsorships
 - Connect with professional women to start the Career Enrichment program
   - Worldwide outreach for each region and languages

+- Complete the creation of the WordPress hub
   - Implement the editorial calendar to begin creating content for the Blog
+  - Create tags and categories to structure the posts using the SEO keyword strategy
+  - Add SEO plugins such as YOAST SEO to increase SEO traffic to the site

 # 2019
 - Create an open source app that matches women to mentors based on region and languages
-  - React native language
+- Continue to grow relationships with local businesses and organizations to spread the word about our organization

 - Offer the 2019 Summer of Code

+---

 ### Sources
 ISACA The Future Tech Workforce: Breaking Gender Barriers - http://www.isaca.org/SiteCollectionDocuments/Breaking-Gender-Barriers_res_eng_0317.PDF